-Glenn Sandström is a Docent/Associate Professor researching family dynamics in historical and contemporary perspective.
+Glenn Sandström is a Docent/Associate Professor researching family dynamics from a historical and contemporary perspective.

 Glenn Sandström is a Docent in historical demography at the Department of Historical, Philosophical and Religious Studies and Centre for Demographic and Aging Research (CEDAR) at Umeå University, Sweden and he is also a Research Affiliate, at the Stockholm University Demography Unit (SUDA), Department of Sociology, Stockholm University and a Research Affiliate at the Institute of Environmental Medicine (IMM) - Epidemiology, Karolinska Institute.